 |Family Travel Files Ezine Family Vacations Resource

-Our working menu of free or almost free family fun begins with a three-mile oceanfront boardwalk, free live entertainment, and irresistible beach time attitude.
-Soak up sun, enjoy the waves, build sandcastles, or play beach volleyball - all for free.
-Go biking, roller-blading, running, or strolling along the boardwalk – for free.
-Join nature hikes, gaze at stars, fly kites, play golf, throw horseshoes or shoot hoops – no coins needed.
+Here’s the scoop.
+Our working menu of free or almost free family fun begins with a three-mile oceanfront boardwalk where, free live entertainment, and irresistible beach time attitude.
+Soak up sun, enjoy the waves, build sandcastles on Grommet Island or stroll the Boardwalk - all for free.
+Join nature hikes, gaze at the night sky, fly kites, play golf, throw horseshoes or shoot hoops – no coins needed.

 Enjoy free time at the beach.

 Public beach choices span more than 14 miles, and most come with absolutely no fees while some assess a nominal parking or camping fee.
 From swimming, tide pooling, surfing and sailing to beach combing, sandcastles and volleyball, all the traditional beach rituals are available in the Chesapeake Bay area.
-Virginia Beach actually has three beach personalities so you can choose the best fit for your family vacation.
+Virginia Beach actually has three beach personalities.
 In the resort area, enjoy a stroll along the iconic three-mile oceanfront and the awesome anchor of the beach - King Neptune.
 On the quiet side is Chesapeake Beach, also known as “Chick’s Beach” for its calm, shallow waters framing Chesapeake Bay.
 To the south of Virginia Beach, Sandbridge is a slower paced barrier island option bordering the Back Bay National Wildlife Refuge ideal for active families.

 Seek what’s naturally free.
 Wild and free is easy to be with more than 18,000 acres of state parks and a national wildlife refuge in the area.
-First Landing State Park, Virginia's most visited state park, offers free monthly educational programs that include hiking, surf fishing, and animal tracking.
-Bike through Back Bay National Wildlife Refuge or False Cape State Park, and discover miles of beaches in an ocean-to-freshwater bay habitat, barrier islands, dunes, freshwater marshes, maritime forests, and ponds.
-For example First Landing offers many various self-guided and guided programs that cover crabbing, junior rangers, beach walks, nature hikes and structured environmental education programs.
-Within the park you’ll find 20 miles of marked trails suitable to follow on foot or by bicycle.
-Bonus points: Trail maps are available from the Trail Center for the self-guided adventures and free trail walks are conducted by interpreters throughout the year.
+For example: First Landing State Park offers free monthly programs that include hiking, surf fishing, animal tracking, crabbing, plus activities for junior park rangers, guided beach walks, and nature.
+A short drive from First landing is Cape Henry Memorial Park the location of a replica of the First Landing Cross.
+Back Bay National Wildlife Refuge and False Cape State Park, have more than 20 miles of pathways for biking or hiking plus miles of beaches in an ocean-to-freshwater populated by wild horses, sea birds, feral pigs, turtles, and American bald eagles.
+Bonus Points: Trail maps are available from the Trail Center for the self-guided adventures and free trail walks are conducted by interpreters throughout the year.

 Go fishing for free.
-Take your fishing pole and tackle box because the spots ready for fishing are many.
 Virginia Beach is known as the "Striped Bass Capitol of the World," but fishing in the area includes the chance to catch tuna, wahoo, marlin, red drum, and flounder as well.
-Enjoy both freshwater and saltwater fish from the shore, from one of four fishing piers, or a variety of boats including a kayak.
-Bonus points: Fishing is free for those ages 16 and younger or 65 and older.
+Enjoy both freshwater and saltwater fish from the shore on one of four fishing piers, or rent a boat and take to the Bay.
+Bonus Points: Fishing is free for those ages 16 or younger or 65 and older.

-Anchored in the southeastern corner of the state where Virginia meets the sea, Virginia Beach is four hours southeast of Washington, D.C. by car, and within a day’s drive or less from one-third of the U.S. population.
-Make it happen.
+Location on the planet.
+Virginia Beach is four hours southeast of Washington, D.C. by car, and within a day’s drive or less from one-third of the U.S. population.